Kerrang!: 1980s

 Kerrang! was founded in 1981.
 The editor of the weekly music magazine Sounds, Alan Lewis, suggested that Geoff Barton edit a one-off special edition focusing on the new wave of British heavy metal phenomenon and on the rise of other hard rock acts.
 Billed as a "Sounds Heavy Metal Special", Kerrang!s first issue was published on 6 June 1981.
 Angus Young of AC/DC appeared on Kerrang!s first cover.
 According to Alan Lewis, the first issue reportedly sold out within days of its publication, and the magazine began being published on a monthly basis.
 In February 1982, after only eight issues, Kerrang!s frequency was doubled by its publisher, Spotlight Publications (owned by United Newspapers).
 Starting with issue 148 in 1987, the publication went weekly.
-During the 1980s and early 1990s the magazine placed many thrash metal and glam metal acts on the cover, including Tigertailz, Mötley Crüe, Slayer, Bon Jovi, Metallica, Poison, and Venom.
+During the 1980s and early 1990s the magazine placed many thrash metal and glam metal acts on the cover, including Tigertailz, Mötley Crüe, Stryper, Slayer, Bon Jovi, Metallica, Poison, and Venom.
 The term thrash metal was first coined in the music press by Kerrang! journalist Malcolm Dome, in reference to the Anthrax song "Metal Thrashing Mad".
 Prior to this Metallica's James Hetfield had referred to their sound as "power metal".